wawa-wahoonito/Sublime_Copilot_Public/ReadMe.md

 - Look at the tiny anime on lower-left corner to know if copilot is thinking

 - A practical tips tp turn on and off the setting:
-	- Use "disable" and "ennable" to reset copilot, when needed
+	- Use "disable" and "enable" to reset copilot, when needed
 	- Shift + Ctrl + P
-	- Search "disable lsp global" or
+	- Search "Disable LSP global" or
-	- Search "enable lsp global"
+	- Search "Enable LSP global"